jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 - Making folder sub-division neater of "Framework" (inside Software-System-Docs), now that the topics have found a new place.

 ### Done

+#### 2021-04-12 Done Content Reorganization

+- [x] ⤵ Moves to "Implementations" searching for 0.9 / 2.0 / 3.0
+    - [x] Perhaps first tag the occurrences with `<< implementation >>`
+    - [x] 😦 Quite some occurrences seems to raise questions.
+    - [x] Reasons not to move to "Implementations":
+            - [x] Referencing an experiment might just support the conceptual explanation.
+            - [x] It is already in "Implementations"
+    - [x] Searching for 0.9
+    - [x] Searching for 2.0
+    - [x] Searching for 3.0
+    - [x] Searching for `<< implementation >>` and perhaps move texts.

+#### 2021-04-11 Done Brainstorm "Design Time = Run Time" Reformulations / The I form

+Do I start in the I form here?
+I had the idea to put things in the I form.
+This might be my 'solution' for presenting unsound, non-bullet proof ideas.
+So there is admission of subjectiveness.
+Also all the opinions I wanted to present, may be expressed with doubt built into it ('may', 'might', 'perhaps', 'maybe').
+So no statement may be wrong or right and it might not really matter nor make the text invalid.

+A diversion to an Errors article may be appropriate.

 #### 2021-04-10 Done Replacement Terms